notnotnithin/nithin2889/README.md

 <!-- Any image aligned to the right.
 Beware the width -->
 <img width="55%" align="right" alt="Github" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg" />

-- 👨🏽‍💻 I’m currently working on [Crwn Clothing](https://github.com/nithin2889/crwn-clothing);
+- 👨🏽‍💻 I’m currently working on a MERN website for Litigated Props Private Ltd;
-- 🌱 I’m currently learning NodeJS, ReactJS, and CSS3;
+- 🌱 I’m currently learning NodeJS, ReactJS, and CSS3 and practicing Data Structures and Algorithms;
 - 🤔 I’m looking for help with my work-life balance;
 - 💬 Ask me about anything, I am happy to help;
 - ⚡️ Fun-Fact: I have a degree in computer science and engineering;